Experimental models of Alzheimer's disease: Non-human primates

+Micrograph of Aβ plaques in the neocortex of an aged rhesus macaque (Macaca mulatta).
+Immunohistochemical stain for Aβ42; scale bar = 100 microns (0.1 mm).

-Non-human primates can be used by researchers to study mechanisms of Alzheimer's disease as well as develop therapeutics.
+Non-human primates can be used by researchers to study mechanisms of Alzheimer's disease as well as in the development of therapeutics.
 Non-human primates are useful as they have a more similar aging pattern to humans compared to rodent models.
-During non-human primate aging, they can display neuropathy, cognitive changes, and amyloid-β deposits, similar to that of Alzheimer's disease.
-While these models are useful in studying the process of aging, they are not always exact models of Alzheimer's disease.
-Common non-human primates used in AD research include: rhesus monkeys (Macaca mulattas), stump-tailed macaques (Macaca arctoides), mouse lemurs (Microcebus murinus), the common marmoset (Callithrix jacchus), and crab-eating macaques (Macaca fascicularis).
-These models can be studied both spontaneously or through artificial induction of Alzheimer's disease responses.
+Aging nonhuman primates can display neuropathy, cognitive changes, and amyloid-β deposits.
+While these models are useful in studying the process of aging, they are not exact models of Alzheimer's disease.
+Some non-human primates commonly used in AD research include: rhesus monkeys (Macaca mulatta), stump-tailed macaques (Macaca arctoides), mouse lemurs (Microcebus murinus), the common marmoset (Callithrix jacchus), and crab-eating macaques (Macaca fascicularis).
+These animals can be studied both as naturally occurring models of age-related changes or through the artificial induction of Alzheimer-like changes in the brain.
 Common techniques used to induce these models include: cholinergic nervous system injury, amyloid-β injection, intrinsic formaldehyde, and streptozotocin (a methyl nitrosourea sugar compound which induces diabetes).